vippsas/vipps-recurring-api/vipps-recurring-api.md

 }
 ```

-User can be charged once every 3 month, regardless of the day in the month.
+Users can be charged the full amount every third month, regardless of the day in the month.
-(e.g., First charge can be due on 05.01.2023 and second on 02.04.2023)
+(E.g. First charge can be due on 05.01.2023 and second on 02.04.2023)

 Examples for a yearly subscription